knpuniversity/blog/2023-review.md

 that we can have nice things... and I can focus on tutorials (Diego & Victor also help with creating tutorials).

-Out of the million different things from 2023, one stands our: our new Tailwind-powered design.
+Out of the million different things from 2023, one stands out: our new Tailwind-powered design.
 We're rolling this out slowly - but you can see it on this blog section or any course pages.
 And this is more than a re-skinning: it's a chance for us to embrace the [LAST Stack](https://symfonycasts.com/blog/last-stack) principles: